SaradhaPasupathy/Capstone-Project/Project Proposal 1.md

 ### About the data
 The Office of Policy and Management maintains a listing of all real estate sales with a sales price of $2,000 or greater that occur between October 1 and September 30 of each year.
 The file has name of town, property address, date of sale, property type (residential, apartment, commercial, industrial or vacant land), sales price, and property assessment.

 ##### 1. Real_Estate_Sales_By_Town_for_2011__2012__2013__2014 (2).csv
 For each sale record, the file includes:
 Name - Name of the town
 SerialNbr -
 ListYear -Year
-Date Recorded
+Date Recorded - Observation recorded date
-AssessedValue
+AssessedValue - Market value
-SalePrice
+SalePrice - Actual Sale Price
-AdditionalRemarks
+AdditionalRemarks --
-SaleRatio
+SaleRatio - AssessedValue/SalePrice
-NonUseCode
+NonUseCode -
-ResidentialType
+ResidentialType - Type of the residential (values in some of the rows include : vacant, residential, commercial,industrial, Apartments,condo family,single family, two family)
-ResidentialUnits
+ResidentialUnits - No. of units
 Address - Property Address
 Location - Geolocation (Latitude and longitude information)